 Moonlight won.
 Some other things happened.
 But Moonlight won the ultimate prize.

 The many people proclaiming Moonlight‘s win as unprecedented are wrong in some respects.
 They are right that never has a movie so gay and so black won the top prize.
 But the Academy has awarded low-budget urban character studies before, from Marty to Rocky.
 Everyone loves a good underdog story.

 Moonlight was made for $1.5M.
 It had the lowest box office of any Best Picture nominee.
 It was such a long shot, it made La La Land look like a juggernaut.

 Why Did Moonlight Win Best Picture?

 But you don’t need La La Land haters nor the Academy’s recent efforts to diversify its membership to explain Moonlight‘s win.
 The movie is good.
 The movie is worthy.
 Everywhere there has been shock because it is so rare that the Best Picture winner agrees with critical filmgoer taste.
-I used to link to a blog called The Oscars Are Always Wrong, which explained who should have won the awards in retrospect.
-Unlike the year where Crash beat Brokeback Mountain, I don’t think we’ll be hearing moaning about this result.
+I used to link to a blog called The Oscars Are Always Wrong, which meticulously listed the nominees for each year and explained who should have won the awards.
+Unlike the year where Crash beat Brokeback Mountain, I don’t think we’ll be hearing moaning about this result decades later.
+The Oscars are not always wrong.
 This time, the Oscars were right.

 The Live Tweet Record